Intentional Productivity & Leadership

 I left graduate school still feeling like pieces of the productivity and leadership puzzles were still missing.
 I continued conducting and publishing original research on topics such as leadership, productivity, creativity, and mindfulness.
 But it wasn’t until I had been teaching for a few years as a psychology professor that everything finally fell into place.
 I finally felt like I deeply understood productivity and leadership, and I was surprised at how deeply connected they are with one another.

 I left my job as a college professor because I didn’t feel that it was allowing me to make the positive impact in the world that I was looking for.
 This career change has given me the opportunity to start Productive For Good, which is itself an attempt to enable positive change in the world by helping people to do their work better, in a way that is in everyone’s best interest.

 Aside from Productive For Good, my wife and I also co-founded a nonprofit organization whose mission is to provide a gathering space for an intergenerational community of lifelong learners of all backgrounds to connect with each other, with their passions, and with the natural world.

 If you’ve looked around the website, you’ve seen that I talk about productivity and leadership “superpowers”.
 But why superpowers?
 I’ve always loved the idea of magical powers.
 I was mesmerized by books like The Hobbit growing up and always wanted to be the wizard.
 Perhaps that’s what led me to explore sleight of hand.
 I’ve now been a professional magician for 20+ years.
 But I also describe these productivity and leadership skills as superpowers because they often do feel like superpowers.
 Many times I’ve thought to myself, “Wow, how did I get all of that done?”

-My wife and I have two young daughters and we recently moved to Ithaca, NY.
+My wife and I, with our two young daughters, moved to Ithaca, NY in March of 2020.
 We’re excited to be here.